How to balance structured activities and unstructured time this summer

 If you are interested in participating in or becoming a sponsor of our event next year, reach out to Kellen at [email protected]

-Maija Tanberg Selected to Represent First Tee – Greater San Antonio at National Game Changers Academy
+Coach Maija Tanberg and Josiah Reyna Selected to Represent First Tee – Greater San Antonio at National Game Changers Academy

-First Tee – Greater San Antonio is proud to announce that Lead Coach and Program Manager Maija Tanberg has been selected to represent the chapter at the upcoming First Tee Game Changers Academy this summer in Minneapolis, Minnesota, July 17–22, 2026.
-Maija is originally from Forest Lake, Minnesota.
+First Tee – Greater San Antonio is proud to announce that Lead Coach and Program Manager Maija Tanberg, as well as Participant Josiah Reyna, have been selected to represent the chapter at the upcoming First Tee Game Changers Academy this summer in Minneapolis, Minnesota, July 17–22, 2026.

 The First Tee Game Changers Academy is a transformative five-day learning and empowerment experience.
 Selected teens from across the U.S. will engage in meaningful discussions on self-awareness, inclusive leadership, and community building, skills they will carry with them throughout their lives.
 First Tee invites its partners to lead dynamic, interactive workshops, complemented by reflective activities guided by nationally trained First Tee coaches.